-Most bloggers that discuss Pinterest marketing talk about the basics of using the platform, such as creating a Business account, using Rich Pins, and optimizing your profile and boards with keywords.
+Most bloggers that write about Pinterest marketing talk about the basics of using the platform, such as creating a Business account, using Rich Pins, and optimizing your profile and boards with keywords.

 But, as an active and engaged Pinterest user, I see a number of not-so-obvious mistakes that Pinners are making all the time.
 Many of them can affect how your Pin is shared, and whether it gets clicks back to your website.